muhammadrisma/email-ledger-poc/README.md

 - PostgreSQL database
 - Gmail API credentials (credentials.json)
 - OpenAI API key
+#### **Set Up GCP Gmail API**
+- How to Create Gmail API App in the Google Developer Console: https://youtu.be/1Ua0Eplg75M?si=O61V_VunBO8i1INY
+- Save the the file as credentials.json in root folder
 #### 🐍 **Conda Environment Setup**
 If you use [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), you can prepare your environment as follows: